-a) At least 2 employees are involved in initiating a purchase request, approving a purchase, and placing an order/making the purchase.
+i.
+At least two employees are involved in initiating a purchase request, approving a purchase, and placing an order/making the purchase.

-Performance: Obtained a listing of employees involved in initiating a purchase request, approving a purchasing, and placing an order/making a purchase.
-Observed at least 2 employees are involved.
+Performance: Obtained a listing of employees/contractors involved in initiating a purchase request, approving a purchase, and placing an order/making a purchase.
+Observed at least two employees/contractors are involved.